mikensec/Mac-OS-Password-Generator/README.md

 - This applescript can be expanded to change Root's blank password to address the High Sierra vulnerability.

 # How to use
-- Download applescript and open with Script Editor
+- Download generatepw.scpt to your mac and open with Script Editor

 # How to use the new password for root
 - Open terminal